 Many different things can cause performance issues in our apps.
 Most of the time, this behavior resolves itself and there’s nothing you need to do.
-If this behavior keeps happening or it prevents you from getting work done, we’ll need to investigate to determine the cause
+If this behavior keeps happening or it prevents you from getting work done, we’ll need to investigate further to determine the cause.

 App hangs at launch or when connecting to a server